 As the HEDONE network has become part of their everyday lives, these users feel extremely connected to our brand.
 They voluntarily spend a lot of time doing amazing looks with HEDONE products and post selfies on social media.
 We found their content more attractive than some of the content we paid for.
 Good content entails producers’ dedication.
 This is where we can leverage our consumers’ obsession to drive value beyond sales.

 Q: What are some of the challenges you face when it comes to working with beauty KOLs and influencers?

 A: The biggest challenge we once faced was that our products could not stand out from our competitors.
-As is mentioned above, we prioritize product innovation in our China cult beauty brand strategy, while social media marketing improves our understanding of consumers.
-It’s our belief that if we could reimagine the beauty experience one day, the last challenge we’d face is product homogeneity.
+As is mentioned above, we prioritise product innovation in our China cult beauty brand strategy, while social media marketing improves our understanding of consumers.
+It’s our belief that if we could re-imagine the beauty experience one day, the last challenge we’d face is product homogeneity.

 Q: Can you tell me more about your video content?
 Do you work with widely-known actors or KOLs in China?

 A: We produce all of our video content in house.
 We once co-created video with mega influencers to leverage their huge fan base but decided not to do so anymore.
 Often times, brands buy expensive media only to push unappealing content to millions of people.
 But the truth is, to build a China cult beauty brand, content deserves more investment (not necessarily monetary) than media.
 Great content itself drives wide attention.